-In cases where the SCA BB is used to enforce different policies on different subscribers, and tracks usage on an individual subscriber basis, the Service Control Subscriber Manager (SM) component may be used as middleware software for bridging between the OSS and the SCE platforms.
+In cases where SCMS Subscriber Manager is used to enforce different policies on different subscribers, and tracks usage on an individual subscriber basis, the Cisco Service Control Management Suite (SCMS) Subscriber Manager (SM) may be used as middleware software for bridging between the OSS and the SCE platforms.
 Subscriber information is stored in the SM database and can then be distributed between multiple platforms according to actual subscriber placement.